publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schI/m__us_usc_t22_s6411.md

     (a) __Establishment of Office__

-        There is established within the Department of State an Office on International Religious Freedom that shall be headed by the Ambassador at Large for International Religious Freedom appointed under subsection (b) of this section.
+        There is established within the Department of State an Office on International Religious Freedom that shall be headed by the Ambassador at Large for International Religious Freedom appointed under subsection (b).

     (b) __Appointment__